rtgfd157/docker-Stock-Analysis-Project/readme.md

 ### install module nodes manualy (first time use) for frontend:
 ---------------------------------------------------------------

-enter to the container working  from docker compose command , and there run I'm using docker Dashboard for getting to Cli
+enter to the container working  from docker compose command , and there run.
+(I'm using docker Dashboard for getting to Cli)

 ~~```cmd
 docker run -it  stock-analysis-project-docker-master_web  /bin/bash```~~